-Corporate History
+Company History

-Avalon was incorporated under the laws of the State of Delaware on July 28, 2014.
-On October 18, 2016, the Company changed its name to Avalon GloboCare Corp. and completed a reverse split of its shares of common stock at a ratio of 1:4.
-Avalon owns 100% of the capital stock of Avalon Heathcare Systems, Inc., a Delaware company ("AHS") which it acquired on October 19, 2016 for the purpose of acquiring U.S. based healthcare companies.
-AHS was incorporated on May 18, 2015 under the laws of the State of Delaware.
-Considering that, following the acquisition, the AHS shareholders controlled the majority of our outstanding voting common stock and we effectively succeeded our otherwise minimal operations to those that are theirs, AHS is considered the accounting acquirer in this reverse-acquisition transaction.
+On October 19, 2016, we entered into and closed a Share Exchange Agreement with the shareholders of Avalon Healthcare System, Inc., a Delaware corporation ("AHS"), each of which are accredited investors ("AHS Shareholders") pursuant to which we acquired 100% of the outstanding securities of AHS in exchange for 50,000,000 shares of our common stock (the "AHS Acquisition").
+Considering that, following the acquisition, the AHS Shareholders control the majority of our outstanding voting common stock and we effectively succeeded our otherwise minimal operations to those that are theirs, AHS is considered the accounting acquirer in this reverse-acquisition transaction.
 A reverse-acquisition transaction is considered, and accounted for as, a capital transaction in substance; it is equivalent to the issuance of AHS securities for our net monetary assets, which are deminimus, accompanied by a recapitalization.
 Accordingly, we have not recognized any goodwill or other intangible assets in connection with this reverse acquisition transaction.
 AHS is the surviving and continuing entities and the historical financials following the reverse acquisition transaction will be those of AHS.
 We were a "shell company" (as such term is defined in Rule 12b-2 under the Securities Exchange Act of 1934, as amended) immediately prior to our acquisition of AHS pursuant to the terms of the Share Exchange Agreement.
-As a result of such acquisition, our operations shifted to that of AHS.
-In addition, Avalon owns 100% of the capital stock of Avalon (Shanghai) Healthcare Technology Co., Ltd. ("Avalon Shanghai"), which is a wholly foreign-owned enterprise organized under the laws of China.
+As a result of such acquisition, our operations now are focused on providing outsourced, customized international healthcare services to the rapidly changing health care industry primarily focused in the Peoples Republic of China.
+We are also pursuing the provision of these services in the United States as well as certain strategic partnerships and property ownership and management.
+AHS owns 100% of the capital stock of Avalon (Shanghai) Healthcare Technology Co., Ltd. ("Avalon Shanghai"), which is a wholly foreign-owned enterprise organized under the laws of the People's Republic of China ("PRC" or "China").
 Avalon Shanghai was incorporated on April 29, 2016 and is engaged in medical related consulting services for customers.
-On February 7, 2017, Avalon formed Avalon RT 9 Properties, LLC, a New Jersey limited liability company, and on January 23, 2017, Avalon incorporated Avalon (BVI) Ltd, a British Virgin Island company
+Consequently, we believe that acquisition has caused us to cease to be a shell company as we no longer have nominal operations.